By Jennifer Deligne

 Regardless of how many times you’ve scolded your dog to stop jumping up on the couch, it probably still does it when you’re not around.
 Trying to fight what comes naturally is usually a losing battle, but you can still try to prevent the damage that comes with your dog doing what it’s going to do anyway by being proactive.
-Buy couch and chair covers like this one to protect your furniture instead of trying to make your dog understand how disappointed you’d be if you knew it was just waiting for you to step out the door before it immediately jumped right back up on the couch.
+Buy couch and chair covers to protect your furniture instead of trying to make your dog understand how disappointed you’d be if you knew it was just waiting for you to step out the door before it immediately jumped right back up on the couch.

 Another solution is to give your pets furniture of their own.
 Try to mimic the comfort of a couch with in a fluffy cradling pet bed just for Rover.
 Adorn it with a pillow and a throw blanket, and your pet may just avoid your couch altogether after they get used to their own furniture.

 Puppies love to chew on door molding, and cats love to scratch it.
 Dog-proof door molding with a door shield until your pup or kitty grows older.
 You can also buy your puppy or kitty any number of chewing toys and scratching posts to give them a non-destructive means of satisfying their “itch.”